What is a life insurance rider? How do they work?

 What is a Critical Illness rider?

 A Critical Illness rider pays out a tax-free lump sum when the life insured is diagnosed with a covered illness (subject to certain conditions).
+This is known as a living benefit.
 With some policies, you may be able to choose the number of illnesses covered as well as the amount of coverage and the term length of the rider.
 Critical illness riders typically have a 30 day survival period that needs to be completed, before the policy can pay out the proposed benefit of the rider.

 What is a Child Critical Illness rider?